ProgShweta/ProgShweta/README.md

 🚀 About Me
 _________________________________________________________________________________________________________________________________________________________________________________________________________
-Hi, I'm Shwetal! 👋 🚀 About Me I am a Software Engineer with 2.2 years of experience in frontend development, specializing in building dynamic UI.
+ I am a Software Developer and I have 2.2 years of experience in frontend development, specializing in building dynamic UI.

-I hold a Bachelor of Technology  from BBDNIIT Lucknow and am passionate about continuous learning.
-I stay up-to-date with the latest trends and innovations in technology, especially in the rapidly evolving world of frontend development.
+I completed my Bachelor of Technology from BBDNIIT Lucknow(2022) and have a strong passion for continuous learning.
+I actively keep up with the latest trends and innovations in technology.

 🔗 Links
 _____________________________________________________________________________________________________________________________________________________________________________________________________________